If you are looking for a strategic therapist or coach these are the five things you need to know

 This depends on what you are looking to achieve and your personal preferences.

 People typically come to Strategic Coaching to pursue goals they would otherwise never achieve without the support of a coach.
-Sometimes the personal impediments to achievement will emerge and will have to be dealt with, but the focus of coaching is about achievement rather than dealing with issues.
+Sometimes personal impediments to achievement will emerge and will have to be dealt with, but the focus of coaching is on achievement rather than dealing with issues.

 Most coaching programmes span a 12-week timeframe.

 Hypnotherapy is one of the briefest forms of therapy available.
-Because it is focused on the non-conscious process it requires less conscious discussion and deals with the issues where they exist, in the unconscious mind.
+Because it is focused on the non-conscious process, it requires less conscious discussion and deals with the issues where that exist in the unconscious mind.

-You would recognize that if you have a problem you invariably have an internal conflict. there’s a part of you that knows that you should do something, but you can’t bring yourself to do it.
-Or you know that you need to stop something, and for whatever reason, you can’t seem to stop.
+You would recognize that if you have a problem, you invariably have an internal conflict. there’s a part of you that knows that you should do something, but you can’t bring yourself to do it.
+Or you know that you need to stop something, and you can’t seem to stop for whatever reason.
 This is the conflict that makes it a problem.

 This reflects the conflict between the conscious and unconscious mind.
-Hypnotherapy can integrate your conscious and unconscious minds affectively and quickly and is backed by a plethora of empirical evidence of its effectiveness.
-When you combine Clinical Hypnotherapy with Strategic Psychotherapy, you are absolutely cooking with gas.
+Hypnotherapy can integrate your conscious and unconscious minds effectively and quickly and is backed by a plethora of empirical evidence of its effectiveness.
+When you combine Clinical Hypnotherapy with Strategic Psychotherapy, you are cooking with gas.

 c.
 Gordian Therapy

-Gordian Therapy is a specific socio-cognitive approach focused on addressing the cognitive distortions a person runs in order to generate a problem.
-Distortions like over-analysis, constantly catastrophizing or negative thinking, all or nothing or dichotomous thinking, perfectionism, or a highly critical internal dialogue are the specific targets of Gordian Therapy.
+Gordian Therapy is a specific socio-cognitive approach focused on addressing the cognitive distortions a person runs to generate a problem.
+Distortions like over-analysis, constant catastrophizing or negative thinking, all-or-nothing or dichotomous thinking, perfectionism, or a highly critical internal dialogue are the specific targets of Gordian Therapy.

 According to a Gordian Approach, each condition you are likely to struggle with has a specific and predictable framework they will target.
 This approach is fast and effective because it does target the process of the condition, not the story behind it.